-Dr. Jolett Rod is the newest addition to Kelsall Chiropractic Clinic.
+Dr. Jolett Rod is the newest addition to our Portland chiropractic clinic.
 Her holistic approach to treating patients focuses on injury prevention, intentional healing, stress/anxiety reduction techniques and rehabilitative exercises to promote the body’s resiliency to future injuries.
 For Dr. Rod it doesn’t matter whether you sit at a desk all day or are training for a marathon—she treats all patients like athletes, teaching them to move better and get back to their daily activities without pain as soon as possible.

 A graduate of the University of Western States, Dr. Rod received both her Doctor of Chiropractic and Master of Sports Medicine degrees in 2016.
 She has worked with youth athletes in the training rooms of local high schools and has treated diverse athletes at many local events including the annual Seaside Chamber Beach Volleyball Tournament, the Canby rodeo, and the Oregon Marathon.
 Dr. Rod is also a certified Dynamic Neuromuscular Stabilization Exercise Trainer, a certification which focuses on teaching patients how to do fundamental movement patterns more efficiently in order to avoid pain while doing complex movement such as running or lifting.